johnathanalyst/chivington.github.io/README.md

 ## Inspiration
-A love of React & Redux design simplicity and a desire to learn more, combined with a need for a place to host a web app.
+A love of React & Redux design simplicity and a desire to learn more about the underlying mechanics of each, combined with a need for a place to host a web app.
 <br/></br>

 ## What It Does